knative/test-infra/ci/prow_setup.md

 ## Expanding Boskos pool

 1. Create a new GCP project and add it to [resources.yaml](./prow/boskos/resources.yaml).
+Please follow the current naming scheme.

-1. Run `./ci/prow/boskos/permissions.sh <project_name>` to setup IAM permissions and APIs needed
+1. Run `./ci/prow/boskos/permissions.sh <project_name>` to setup the IAM permissions and APIs needed.

-1. Run `make update-boskos-config` to update the boskos config.
+1. Run `make update-boskos-config` to update the Boskos config.

 ## Setting up Prow for a new repo (reviewers assignment and auto merge)